hexdump0815/imagebuilder/systems/chromebook_nyan/readme.md

 - the thermal cpu throttling is not working yet and the cpu frequency is limited to 1.7 ghz in /etc/rc.local for now to avoid automatic shutdown due to overheating in case of constant full load
 - after suspend/resume the display is not properly reenabled
   - there is an ugly hack implemented to bring it back via xrandr hook, but this only works for the default user currently
+- the write protect screw of the cb5 311 (nyan-big) is not that easy to find: there is a screw marked 'jp10' on the board, this one has to be removed und the metal sticker has to be peeled off in order to remove the hardware write protection
 - especially the acer cb5 311 chromebook (nyan-big) seems to have problems with battery calibration and quite often thinks that the battery is daed after it had not been used for a while - one possible solution might be the following:
   - unplug the power
   - use a paperclip or a needle and push iabout 5-10 seconds into the small hole in the bottom of the device